Australia battles 'catastrophic' wildfires as PM rushes home

-PERTH, Australia (AP) — Australia’s most populous state was paralyzed by “catastrophic” fire conditions Saturday amid souring temperatures, while one person died as wildfires also ravaged the country’s southeast.
+PERTH, Australia (AP) — Australia’s most populous state was paralyzed by “catastrophic” fire conditions Saturday amid soaring temperatures, while one person died as wildfires ravaged the country’s southeast, officials said.

 “Catastrophic fire conditions are as bad as it gets,” New South Wales Rural Fire Services Commissioner Shane Fitzsimmons told reporters.
 "Given we have a landscape with so much active fire burning, you have a recipe for very serious concern and a very dangerous day.”

-Areas in western Sydney were forecast to hit 115 degrees Fahrenheit.
-A cooling change was expected to move through New South Wales late Saturday although authorities warned that strong winds could push fires in dangerous new directions.
+Areas in western Sydney were forecast to hit 47 degrees Celsius (115 Fahrenheit).
+Cooler air was expected to move through New South Wales late Saturday, although authorities warned that strong winds could push fires in dangerous new directions.

-New South Wales is in a seven-day state of emergency as around 2,000 firefighters battle 100 wildfires.
+New South Wales is in a seven-day state of emergency, with around 2,000 firefighters battling 100 wildfires.

-Authorities confirmed Saturday one person died and 15 homes were destroyed in South Australia as a wildfire ravaged the Adelaide Hills on Friday, just 25 miles from the state capital of Adelaide.
+Authorities confirmed Saturday that one person died and 15 homes were destroyed in South Australia as a wildfire ravaged the Adelaide Hills on Friday, just 40 kilometers (25 miles) from the state capital of Adelaide.
 Another person was critically injured after fighting to save his home from the fires.

-Authorities said 23 firefighters and several police have also suffered injuries, as more than 98,842 acres burnt across South Australia.
+Authorities said 23 firefighters and several police have also suffered injuries, as more than 40,000 hectares (98,842 acres) burned across South Australia.

-The devastation has put pressure on Prime Minister Scott Morrison, who has copped criticism for going on a family holiday in Hawaii during the wildfires crisis.
-He apologized on Friday for “any offence caused to any of the many Australians affected by the terrible bushfires by my taking leave with family at this time”.
+The devastation has put pressure on Prime Minister Scott Morrison, who has received criticism for going on a family vacation in Hawaii during the wildfire crisis.
+He apologized on Friday for any offense “caused to any of the many Australians affected by the terrible bushfires by my taking leave with family at this time.”

-Morrison said he would cut short his vacation and was expected to return to Sydney on Saturday, where he is due to visit the Rural Fire Service headquarters.
+Morrison cut short his vacation and returned home on Saturday night.
+He is due to visit the New South Wales Rural Fire Service headquarters on Sunday.

 Debate has reignited on whether Morrison’s conservative government has taken enough action on climate change.
 Australia is the world’s largest exporter of coal and liquefied natural gas.

-Fatih Birol, International Energy Agency executive director, believed Australia had missed opportunities to mitigate the impact of coal.
+Fatih Birol, International Energy Agency executive director, believes Australia has missed opportunities to mitigate the impact of coal.

 "I find the Australian energy debate far too emotional, far too nervous and far too hot.
 It is hotter than the climate change itself," he told The Sydney Morning Herald and The Age.